ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 ## mbed tools and third-party tools

-[brief intro to what this section covers]

-[compilers, test tools etc]
+[A brief intro to what this section covers: compilers, test tools and so on.
+We should probably mention that the Online Compiler is best for beginning developers.]

 ### Development tool options